oorabona/bsc/README.md

 - config: internal __config__ instance
 - helpers: internal __utils__ instance

-With these two you can co-operate with __UBS__ internals without hassle.

 You may have more than one ```action``` defined by a plugin but you cannot redefine an existing action (like ```exec``` for example).

 Each action take two parameters, the ```command``` is the full line from the build file, with ```%...%```, and the ```settings```.